nimitmk7/online-offline-indicator/README.md

 # online-offline-indicator
 Basic implementation of online-offline indicator server

+Requirements: Redis cluster on local, Python VE to run the Django server.

+**V0.1**

+User's client has to send heartbeat signals to server, we store it in Redis as K-V pair, where key is user_id, value is timestamp of last heartbeat.
-V0.1 -> We store the last heartbeat of a user in Redis, threshold for online/offline is to receive a heartbeat in the last 30 seconds
+User is shown as online if the the server has received a heartbeat in the last 30 seconds.